This article was originally published on Oct. 16, 2016

 The Great One has done—and seen—it all.
 The NHL’s all-time leading scorer, nine-time MVP, winner of four Stanley Cups, is still the holder of 60 league records, 18 years after his retirement.
 He represented Canada on the world stage, coached in Phoenix, and built the men’s team that ended our Olympic gold medal drought in 2002.
-Now, he’s an author too.
-99: Stories of the Game hits store shelves Oct.
-15.
+In 2016, he became an author with 99: Stories of the Game.

 Q: What made you want to do a book of other people’s hockey stories as well as your own?